codeaprendiz/learn_dsa_and_problems/home/list/easy/taskset_easy_list/task_003_single_linked_list_hasCycle/ReadMe.md

 - If `slow == fast` at any point, `hasCycle` returns `true`, indicating the presence of a cycle.
 - If `fast` reaches the end of the list (`nil`), `hasCycle` returns `false`, indicating no cycle.

+## Time And Space Complexity

+let's analyze the `hasCycle` function in terms of its Time Complexity, Auxiliary Space Complexity, and Space Complexity:

+1. **Time Complexity:**
+   - The `hasCycle` function uses a for loop that runs as long as both `slow` and `fast` pointers do not encounter the end of the list (`nil`).
+   - In the worst case (no cycle), `fast` will reach the end of the list in `O(n/2)` iterations, where `n` is the number of nodes.
+This simplifies to `O(n)`.
+   - In the presence of a cycle, the loop will terminate earlier when `slow` and `fast` meet, but this will still happen in a number of steps proportional to `n`.
+   - Thus, the Time Complexity of `hasCycle` is `O(n)`.

+2. **Auxiliary Space Complexity:**
+   - The function only uses two pointers (`slow` and `fast`), regardless of the size of the linked list.
+   - No other additional data structures or recursive calls that grow with the size of the input are used.
+   - Therefore, the Auxiliary Space Complexity is `O(1)`, as the space used is constant and does not scale with the input size.

+3. **Space Complexity:**
+   - Space Complexity includes both the space used by the input and the auxiliary space used by the algorithm.
+   - Since the linked list itself is the input and the function does not modify or copy it, and the auxiliary space is constant, the overall Space Complexity is also `O(1)`.
+   - The constant space for the two pointers is the only additional space used.

+In summary, the `hasCycle` function is efficient in terms of both time and space, with a linear Time Complexity (`O(n)`) and constant Space Complexity (`O(1)`), making it well-suited for large linked lists.